DanyilT/projects-in-university/Year1/Sem2/Fundamentals of Programming 2/README.md

 # Fundamentals of Programming 2

 > This module builds on the concepts introduced in Fundamentals of Programming 1.
 The module covers more advanced programming topics, including arrays, classes, objects, and file handling.
 The primary goal is to develop problem-solving skills and enhance logical thinking through practical exercises and final project.
+Also have to be the final project for the module: write a code for a Coffee Shop that allows the user to view and order drinks.

 ## Table of Contents